BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## The Class Attribute Trick

-It's not clear to me whether name shadowing is intentional in Python's design, or an oversight.
-Either way, it has become an integral part of the way some libraries provide easy class configuration.
-The first time I saw it was in
+Name shadowing is an intentional part of Python's design, and has become an integral part of the way some libraries provide easy class configuration.
+The first time I saw it was in Django:
-Django:

 ```python
 class Blog(models.Model):